-As a parent who wants to nurture your child’s creativity and ability to think outside the box, you’ll want to be aware of ways parents and teachers can unknowingly crush a child’s creativity.
+As a parent who wants to nurture and spark creativity within your child, you’ll want to be aware of common ways adults can unknowingly crush a child’s imagination and creative spirit.

 A child is born with innate talents and creativity.
 But often by the time they get halfway through elementary school, much of their natural creativity has been pushed aside to make room for memorization, and in many cases, stress around learning.

 Since the early 1990’s, studies that measure a child’s creativity show that kids are actually becoming less creative.

 Of course, there’s no one factor leading to a decline in creativity among kids.
 It’s likely a combination of several ways life is different today than for previous generations.

 When a child spends more time in front of a TV or a device that does all the entertaining, he doesn’t get much of an opportunity to learn how to entertain himself.
 Battery-free toys help encourage a child’s creativity and can help boost problem-solving skills.